We want to help you plan a zero waste event in line with our Waste Management Minimisation Plan

 What type of waste will your event generate?

-If you consider all the catering, resources such as hand-outs, decorations and equipment needed.
-How much waste can be reduced, reused, recycled or composted?
+Consider all the supplies, catering, resources such as hand-outs, decorations and equipment needed: how much waste can be avoided, reduced, reused, recycled or composted?

-Plan to minimise waste from the start - talk to food and drink vendors about the choices they're making.
+Plan to minimise waste from the start - talk to food and drink vendors about making the right the choices.

 Use recycling stations

-You can borrow bins and flags from us for free.
-Pick them up from customer service at 15 Fitzherbert Street.
+You can borrow free recycling bin stations from us.
+Book and collect from customer service at 15 Fitzherbert Street.

 How about rewarding people for providing their own containers?

-Items left over after the event - could they be reused by charities rather than going to landfill.
+Items left over after the event could be reused by charities rather than going to landfill.

-Compost is better for the environment so try and choose products that are biodegradable.
+Compost is better for the environment so try and choose serveware products that are compostable.

 Waste minimisation plan

-Create a waste minimisation policy and plan - communicate out it to everyone involved.
+Create a waste minimisation policy and plan - communicate it to everyone involved.

 Most people want to do the right thing, but they get confused at an event, others are just not interested and have an ‘out of sight, out of mind’ attitude.
-So recycling bins at events are usually very contaminated unless systems are put in place.
+Recycling bins at events are often contaminated unless systems are put in place.

-Talk to our waste educator on how to plan a zero waste event.
+Talk to our waste minimisation staff about how to plan a zero-waste event.